 I am a Ph.D.
-Candidate in the Computer Science Department at Carnegie Mellon University and my advisor is Professor Christos Faloutsos.
+Candidate in the Computer Science Department at Carnegie Mellon University advised by Professor Christos Faloutsos.
+My work focuses on developing scalable algorithms and models for understanding large graphs.
+To that end, I pursue two approaches: (a) comparison and (b) summarization and pattern mining.

 I received my diploma in Electrical and Computer Engineering at the National Technical University of Athens in 2010.
 During my senior year, I was advised by Professor Timos Sellis and co-advised by Thanasis Vergoulis and Dr. Theodore Dalamagas.